mfroeh/pintos/README.md

 - There are few levels where you can add your implementation of the readers- writers problem: system calls, files, and inodes.
 Think about advantages and disadvantages of each approach.
 Which level is the most appropriate?
 Motivate your answer.

 System calls:
 - We would do synchronization only if a user program uses a file.
-We would have to keep
+We would have to keep track of how files are opened.
+No real advantages, would cause problems with files being opened without syscalls.

+Files:
+- Again, we would synchronize only if we are not operating on the inodes directly.
+Some functions may directly invoke inode functions, which would not be synchronized.
+In addition, we have no good way to keep track of the semaphores, since there may be more than one file per inode.

 Inodes:
-- A list of all the open inodes is already maintained.
+- We get synchronization for every time the disk is altered, which is what we want.
+We keep track of all instances of inodes being open inside the same inode object, which means that we can store our semaphores for the RW algorithm with them.
+We can free the semaphores once the last opener of an inode stops execution.